 I have found it incredibly helpful to discuss values and to draw parallels to body image.
 Start out by asking clients to identify their top 3-5 values.
 You can give them a list if they can’t think of anything off the top of their heads.
 I also like to ask clients, “to what degree do you value beauty?”

 We will have a discussion about how their eating disorder prevents them from living closer to their values.
 From there, also discuss the value of “beauty” and what that means on a deeper level.
 Perhaps it could mean belonging, fitting in, or feeling confident.

 As I mentioned before, it’s only natural for our own biases and body image “stuff” to come up while discussing these topics with clients.
-It is extremely beneficial for us to get our own supervision.
+Hence, it is extremely beneficial for us to get our own supervision.
 To read blogs.
 To take courses or webinars.
-So we can better support our clients in navigating these tricky topics.
+In effect, we can better support our clients in navigating these tricky topics.